ymzuiku/serral/README.md

 ## Use WebSocket change to uWebSockets

-serral default use uWebSockets, but it's remove in npm.org. if you need use WebSocket, you can use `lib: 'ws'`:
+serral default use uWebSockets, but it's remove in npm.org. serral only use uws@10.148.1. if you need change back WebSocket, you can use `lib: 'ws'`:

 ```js
 const serral = require('../serve');